We’ve got your La Jolla plans ready to go!

 Location: 1100 Coast Blvd, La Jolla

-If you take your smoothie to go, you can enjoy it along with magnificent views as you make your way to the Children’s Pool.
+Perpahs there’s nothing more enjoyable to do in La Jolla than to take in its natural beauty!
+As make your way to the Children’s Pool the natural splendor of this California gem will be in full display for you.
 It is quite the treasure, as you’ll see numerous seals working on their tan!
 You can get pretty close to the seals but beware not to touch them.
 They are wild animals, and it is essential to respect their space.

 PS: Though adorable, their smell is…well, not that great!